GDXN/MangaCMS/README.md

 Q: Is this hard to use?
 A: It requires at minimum a decent familiarity with the Linux command line.
 Python and/or SQL knowledge is also helpful.
-   I generally idle in #madokami on irchighway, so you can ask me questions if you need there, though I'm not actually present behind my client a lot of the time.
+   I generally idle in #madokami on rizon, so you can ask me questions if you need there, though I'm not actually present behind my client a lot of the time.
 I'll help with whatever, though I can't exactly give a complete lesson on "how to linux" or so forth.